Novice Race Series

 If you are interested in taking part as a helm or a crew

-Simply contact Harvey Rose who will add you to the series list or if youre not a member, please click here to Contact us
+Simply contact Paul Collins who will add you to the series list or if you are not a member, please click here to Contact us

 Downloads